An Introduction to the Three Inside Up Candlestick Pattern

 On Day 1, the bears are looking confident, pushing prices to new lows.
 However, on Day 2, despite the bearish momentum, the price fails to make a new low.
 Instead, it stays tucked inside the previous day’s range.
 This creates a “Harami” (which means “pregnant” in Japanese), suggesting that a new trend is being born.

 By Day 3, when the price breaks above the high of Day 1, all the short sellers are forced to cover their positions, and sidelined buyers jump in.
-This collective action creates a powerful upward thrust.
+This collective action creates a a noticeable upward price movement.

 The Mirror Image: Three Inside Down Candlestick Pattern